Index of Individuals by surname

 Mr. Swansborough was held in high esteem by a large number of life-long friends and was greatly admired for his generous and courageous nature, and for being an able workman in his chosen field, a good citizen and neighbor and a devoted husband.

-He is survived by his wife, Mrs. Mary Swansborough, by two sisters, Mrs. Jane Reese, of Weed; and Mrs. Phoebe Oldfield, of Sacramento; one brother, George Swansborough, of Mosquito; two nieces, Mrs. Lyda Stamm, of Sacramento, and one nephew, Leo Swansborough, of Placerville, in addition to more distanct relatives.
+He is survived by his wife, Mrs. Mary Swansborough, by two sisters, Mrs. Jane Reese, of Weed; and Mrs. Phoebe Oldfield, of Sacramento; one brother, George Swansborough, of Mosquito; two nieces, Mrs. Lyda Stamm, of Sacramento, and Mrs. Will Dismukes; and one nephew, Leo Swansborough, of Placerville, in addition to more distanct relatives.

 Placerville Mountain Democrat, November 12, 1972, p. ?.